Dr. Shonah Finlay Doctors Eye Care

 Preserve Your Child’s Eyesight

 Many take their eyesight for granted, but it plays a vital role in our ability to understand the world around us.
-Eyesight is even more important for children, as 80% of learning is visual-based
+Children’s eyesight is even more important, as 80% of learning is visual-based.

 Strong vision is critical for a child’s development, and they should receive annual examinations between the ages of 6 and 19 to ensure healthy eyes and vision.